Ashish7129/Graph_Sampling/README.md

   - ForestFire
   - MHRW : Metropolis Hastings Random Walk
   - TIES : Total Induction Edge Sampling
+### Pre-requisite
+sampling package python[python_d]2.7,3.4,3.5,3.6.
+If you don't have the pre-installed python.
+Please follow up the link.Our package also requires NetworkX[networkx] 2.1 or newer.

 ### Installation
 Download the zip file and locate to the current folder and then run this command for installing the sampling package into your system
 ```sh